theoweiss/openhab-tinkerforge-configuration-examples/doc/Tinkerforge-Binding.md

 tinkerforge:hosts=127.0.0.1:4224:1234
 ```

-You may also configure several different hosts:
+You may also configure several different hosts.
+For connecting several brickds, use multiple &lt;IP address&gt; statements delimited by a space.
 ```
 tinkerforge:hosts=127.0.0.1:4224:1234 192.168.1.100::secret
 ```
-For connecting several brickds, use multiple &lt;IP address&gt; statements delimited by a space.

 #### Item Binding Configuration